JordanMicahBennett/BASIC-ARTIFICIAL-NEURAL-NETWORK_FROM-LIVE-JAVA-SESSION/README.md

   Author: Jordan Micah Bennett

-  Scenario: This is the repository from a live youtube session, where I write a working, basic artificial neural network from scratch, in roughly 1 hour.
+  Scenario: This is a repository that concerns a live youtube session, where I write a working, basic artificial neural network from scratch, in roughly 1 hour.
 Video is now being uploaded to youtube.

   Why?: This is practice writing of basic neural network from memory.
 I do this at the end of each year, or sometimes every 6 months, for practice of fundamentals. ([See other neural networks that  I've written.](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE))